Travel Insurance: Protection for That Dream Vacation

 Purchasing Travel Insurance

-Okay, now that you know what travel insurance can include, the obvious question is, should you buy it?
+Okay, now that you know what travel insurance can include, the obvious question is whether you should buy it.
 For most people, the answer is yes.
 As noted, many other insurance policies you currently have may not cover you when you're traveling.
 And, even if it does, in many cases the trip cancellation/interruption coverage itself is worth the cost of travel insurance.
 This is especially true given the fact that travel insurance has become, relatively speaking, very inexpensive.

 U.S. Travel Association

 Association of Canadian Travel Agencies

 FAQs.
 US Travel Insurance Association website.
 Available at: http://www.ustia.org/faqs.html.
 Accessed July 31, 2017.

 The beginner's guide to travel insurance.
 Travel Insurance Review website.
 Available at: http://www.travelinsurancereview.net/beginners-guide.
 Accessed July 31, 2017.

 TravelASSIST Magazine.
 Available at:

 Travel insurance: What you need to know before you buy.
 Frommer's website.
 Available at: http://www.frommers.com/tips/health-and-travel-insurance/travel-insurance-what-you-need-to-know-before-you-buy.
 Accessed July 31, 2017.

 Types of travel insurance.
 Travel Insurance Review website.
 Available at: http://www.travelinsurancereview.net/plans.
 Accessed July 31, 2017.